Anable Basin: Art and culture

 In October 2007, artist Chico MacMurtrie introduced the sculpture A Tree for Anable Basin in the basin.
 The 24-foot-high aluminum tree was set atop a floating island planted with native grass species.
 MacMurtrie is the founder of the Brooklyn-based workshop Amorphic Robot Works.

 In August 2012, to showcase sustainable agriculture, Cooper Union architecture student Karim Ahmed designed a hydroponic garden atop a 20-foot raft that was launched in the Anable Basin.
 Waterpod, as the project was called, grew sunflowers, kale, corn, and a baby nectarine tree.
 The project was inspired by the chinampa floating farms used in Aztec society.
 Ahmed's raft was moored at the northwest corner of the basin where Anable Basin Sailing Bar & Grill is located.

 In October 2016, The Plaxall Gallery was opened by LIC Artists Inc., a 12,000-square-foot converted waterfront warehouse donated by Plaxall Inc. and is home to three art galleries, a 90-seat theatre, outdoor event space and is located on the Anable Basin in Long Island City and over the years has become an important institution for the surrounding artistic community.
 In April 2020 the space was taken over by Culture Lab LIC, a new nonprofit arts and community organization.

 In June 2017, local art curator Brandon Stosuy in collaboration with Matthew Barney and a group of other artists installed a Trump countdown clock at the entrance of Anable Basin, visible from Manhattan.
-The art piece counts down the days and hours remaining in U.S. president Donald Trump's presidency.
+The art piece counted down the days and hours remaining in U.S. president Donald Trump's first presidency.